filipenascimento98/mozio-api/README.md

 ```
 Thus, the application will run in a Docker container.

+# Deploy
+The application is running on Docker containers and was deployed on AWS using EC2 service.

 # Endpoints
 For more details, you can consult the documentation for this API on the endpoint:
 ```bash